Hello and welcome to The Inward Turn! My name is Katharine Rose and I’m an avid reader, writer, and seeker of wisdom and truth.

 “Why are [men] not happy?
 Because they are so fully preoccupied with other things which do more to make them miserable than those which would make them happy…[y]et there is a little light in men.
 Let them walk – let them walk in it, lest the darkness overtake them.”

-Having spent a year immersed in the writings of ancient and contemporary Christian theologians, monks, preachers, gurus, etc., I’ve come to believe that turning inward – where this “little light” dwells – holds the key to unlocking the very things we tirelessly pursue in our outward striving.
+Having immersed myself in the writings of ancient and contemporary Christian theologians, monks, preachers, gurus, etc., I’ve come to believe that turning inward – where this “little light” dwells – holds the key to unlocking the very things we tirelessly pursue in our outward striving.

 Indeed, the joy and love, peace and fulfillment that we long to accompany us on life’s journey already exist, dwelling within and awaiting our discovery.
 “For behold,” the Gospel of Luke says, “the kingdom of God is within you” (Luke 17:21).